Why Computer Science?

 Colorful code editors.
 Racing robots.
 Blinking lights and handwritten schematics.
 There are lots of ways to teach computer science in school, no matter what resources you have available

-Here are some of our favorite tools and activities:
+Here are some of our favorite tools and activities you can explore to celebrate CS Education Week!

 Microsoft’s MakeCode Arcade allows students grades 4+ to play, design, and build retro arcade games using a free online code editor.
-This year’s Hour of Code activity explores how technology can help combat forest fires featuring 8-bit firefighting airtanker plane.
+This year’s Hour of Code activity challenges you to light a fire to keep yourself warm.
+But be careful!
+It’s not as easy as it sounds!
+Watch the sparks fly!

 Learn how hardware and software work together in the BBC micro:bit—a pocket-sized “microcontroller” with an LED light display, buttons, and sensors that you can program and physically interact with.
 Students can program in both block-based and text-based languages using a free online code editor with simulator.